MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

      - Number of Iterations:
        - 16 _minimum_ for preamps.
        - 32 _minimum_ for overdrive/distortion circuits.
-       - Number of Iterations around 8 _minimum_ for EQ/tonestack and output circuits.
        - Number of Iterations around 1 to 8 for poweramps (generally.)
 Exceptions will be noted in the circuit list.
          - These are more or less starting points.
 Your mileage may vary, so do experiement with whichever works best for you sound and performance-wise.
    - For REAPER users, LiveSPICE will run in parallel, so all instances of LiveSPICE will open the same circuit.
 To be able to use more than one circuit across multiple instances, do the following workaround: